 Understanding Instagram algorithm is simple in theory but harder in practice.
 This is simply because when it comes to following the algorithm, there are no essential do’s and don’ts.
 However, understanding the basics of the Instagram algorithm can help you decide elements like how you can improve the post reach.

 Now, let’s understand the essential elements of the algorithm and how to master the Instagram algorithm.

-Instagram uses image recognition to decide which posts are to be shown to which user.
+Instagram uses machine learning and image recognition to decide which posts are to be shown to which user.
 For example, if their algorithm detects that you interact more with posts that have cats, they will show more cat pictures on your feed.

 The three core elements of the Instagram algorithm are:

 Beyond these three core factors, there are three additional signals that influence rankings:

 Interest is what you are going to love most on Instagram and like/comment when it appears on your feed.
 Your engagement with the post helps Instagram pick what’s best for you.

 If you’ve ever noticed Instagram Explore page, then you would have seen that clicking an image shows all similar posts on your feed.
 The motive behind is just the same: Flooding the feed with everything one likes so they can stay longer on the platform.

 Takeaway for you: If you’re a brand trying to reach a bigger audience, then you need to create engaging content that people spend time liking and commenting.
 If people are interacting with your content, Instagram will amplify its reach to similar audiences who are interested in similar content.

 The recency of the post is one of the most crucial factors on what is shown at the top of your Instagram page.
 You would often notice that all your top posts are the ones that have been recently shared.
 The reason for this is obvious, Instagram users want to see what’s new every time they open their Instagram account.